arakawamoriyuki/baseapi/README.md

       ]
     }

+### reserved word (v0.1.13~)

+We are using the following as a reserved word.

+- count
+- page
+- order
+- orderby

+It can not be used as a column name in the database.

+But, you can be avoided by specifying the prefix.

+    class User < ActiveRecord::Base
+      @reserved_word_prefix = '_'
+    end

+You can request as follows in doing so

+    GET   /users.json?_count=10&_page=2

 ### Override

 You can corresponding to the logical deletion, if you want to search condition to like and or, you will be able to override the processing in the Model